DASA Program Review

 - A comprehensive and systematic process grounded in solid standards and practices.

 The program review process is grounded in a systematic structure with clear standards agreed upon by DASA senior-leadership and Vice Chancellor and Dean, DASA Assessment, and the participating unit.
-At a minimum, the Program Review process for DASA units includes the following components to ensure a comprehensive, high-quality, and effective effort:
+At a minimum, the program review process for DASA units includes the following components to ensure a comprehensive, high-quality, and effective program review:

-Notification and Training – A seven-year schedule for Program Review has been developed so units have the opportunity to plan well before their review begins.
-Additionally, units will be given a formal notice of Program Review approximately six months prior to the on-site review.
+A seven-year schedule for DASA Program Review has been developed so units have the opportunity to plan well before their review begins.
+Additionally, units will be given a formal notice of program review approximately six months prior to the on-site component of the program review.
 This formal notification may also include any specifics on scheduling the on-site, guidelines for the selection of standards, and/or requests for individuals to be included on the review team.
-The Office of Assessment will provide training and support to the unit and to those participating in the review to ensure a high-quality process.
+DASA Assessment will provide training and support to the unit and to those participating in the review to ensure a high-quality process.

-- At a minimum, each unit produces a report that covers their guiding principles (mission, purpose, and function), organization, resources, and departmental performance, as well as strengths, challenges, and areas of opportunity.
+Each unit will produce a Self Study report that covers their guiding principles (mission, purpose, and function), organization, resources, and departmental performance, as well as strengths, challenges, and areas of opportunity.
 Units have the option of selecting the DASA Program Review Self Study Guidelines, the CAS Standards, standards from a professional association or accrediting body, or another acceptable source.
 These standards will provide the framework for self-study and will identify areas of strength and opportunities for improvement.
-This report is made available to the line of supervision up to the Vice Chancellor and Dean and to the review team to provide the background and guiding information to conduct their investigation into the unit.
+This report is made available to the line of supervision up to the Vice Chancellor and Dean and to the review team to provide the background and guiding information to conduct an examination of the unit.

 Support & Resources

-Program Review requires significant resources in terms of time and money.
+DASA Program Review requires significant resources in terms of funding and time.
 Each external review team member receives an honorarium, as well as travel, food, and lodging costs.
-Units are responsible for planning for coverage of the costs of their review; however, for units with constrained resources, DASA Leadership decides the distribution of Program Review funding.
-There is also a great deal of time and effort required to plan, schedule, and run an effective Program Review.
-The unit and the Office of Assessment divide responsibilities for scheduling, communication, etc., with support from DASA senior-leadership and Vice Chancellor and Dean, if needed.
+Units are responsible for planning for coverage of the costs of their review; however, for units with constrained resources, DASA senior-leadership decides the distribution of program review funding.
+There is also a great deal of time and effort required to plan, schedule, and run an effective program review.
+Responsibilities will be divided between the unit, DASA Assessment, and DASA Finance, with support from DASA senior-leadership and Vice Chancellor and Dean, if needed.
 Specific responsibilities are indicated in the Roles and Responsibilities for DASA Program Review document.